thedavecarroll/PoShDynDnsApi/README.md

 For online help, please visit the [module help site](https://powershell.anovelidea.org/modulehelp/PoShDynDnsApi/).

+## Special Notice

+Due to the [announcement by Oracle](https://www.oracle.com/corporate/acquisitions/dyn/technologies/enterprise-customer-faq.html) for the sunset of Dyn Managed DNS on May 31, 2022, no new features will be added to this module.

+Please feel free to [submit issues](https://github.com/thedavecarroll/PoShDynDnsApi/issues/new/choose) for the current capabilities.

 ## Session Commands

 Use the following commands to create, extend, test, or remove a session.
 Additionally, you can view the current session